top of page

 Watershed Walkabout: White Oak

 Meet a real Marine Conservation Biologist with our signature in-school field trip program!
 In this interactive, inquiry-based opportunity, your students will learn all about marine science, ecology, and conservation from an expert in the field.
-These 30 grade-appropriate STEAM lessons are taught exclusively to students in Onslow County, NC.
-They are all correlated to the Next Generation Science Standards, NC Essential Standards, and Ocean and Climate Literacy Standards.
+These 28 grade-appropriate STEAM lessons are taught exclusively to students in Onslow County, NC.
+They are all correlated to the Next Generation Science Standards, NC Essential Standards (new 2023), and Ocean and Climate Literacy Standards.
 Check out how we meet the standards HERE.

 Here's how it works: